bx549/IPPM/README.md

 # IPPM

+This is the repository for the open textbook "Introduction to Prescriptive and Predictive Modeling".

-The book provides practical introduction to the use of mathematical modeling and statistical computing techniques to solve decision problems that arise in various industrial settings.
+The book provides a practical introduction to the use of mathematical modeling and statistical computing techniques to solve decision problems that arise in various industrial settings.
 Examples are drawn from manufacturing, finance, sports, healthcare, retail,